The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

 Is the writer is an honest soul, looking to achieve beyond his prior achievements?

-Though obvious to me, I should say that every word I write here assumes the writer in question is an honest soul.
-I assume the writer was trying to achieve something bigger and more importantly than bigger or longer, a work beyond anything he may have written before.
+Though obvious to me, I should say that everything I write here assumes the writer in question is an honest soul.
+I assume the writer was trying to achieve something bigger and far more importantly than bigger or longer, a work beyond anything he may have written before.

 Thinking of a novel as leap of faith.